oxidecomputer/qemu-systick-bug/README.md

 the periods of the two delays have been switched.)

-The problems is that the QEMU ARM emulation code does not reload SYST_CVR from SYST_RVR if ENABLE is not set in SYST_CSR -- and moreover, that SYST_RVR is not reloaded even when SYST_CSR.ENABLE becomes set.
-This is very explicit;
+The problems is that the QEMU ARM emulation code does not reload SYST_CVR from SYST_RVR if SYST_CSR.ENABLE is not set -- and moreover, that SYST_CVR is not reloaded from SYST_RVR even when SYST_CSR.ENABLE becomes set.
+This is very explicit; from
-from <a
+<a
 href="https://github.com/qemu/qemu/blob/8bac3ba57eecc466b7e73dabf7d19328a59f684e/hw/timer/armv7m_systick.c#L42-L60">hw/timer/armv7m_systick.c</a>:

 ```c